More

 8. Policy Review and Update Procedures: Establishes a schedule for regular reviews and updates of the filtering policy to adapt to new requirements or challenges.

-Best Practices for Implementing Web Content Filtering Policies
+Best Practices for Implementing Web Filtering Policies

 • Transparency: Clearly communicate the policy to all employees, explaining the reasons and benefits.